astamato/SpeedyFlow/README.md

 - **Messages**: Twitch-style chat phrases and emotes
 - **Sample Videos**: Public domain videos from Google's sample collection

-## Getting Started

-1. Clone the repository
-2. Open in Android Studio
-3. Build and run on an Android device or emulator
-4. The app will automatically start playing a video and generating chat messages

 ## Performance Goals

-✅ Smooth UI updates under high-frequency message load ✅ Smart auto-scroll that respects user scroll position ✅ Retention policy with both count (5,000) and TTL (10 min) ✅ MVVM architecture with clean separation
+✅ Smooth UI updates under high-frequency message load

+✅ Smart auto-scroll that respects user scroll position

+✅ Retention policy with both count (5,000) and TTL (10 min)

+✅ MVVM architecture with clean separation

-✅ Jetpack Compose with LazyColumn for efficient rendering ✅ ExoPlayer integration with playlist support
+✅ Jetpack Compose with LazyColumn for efficient rendering

+✅ ExoPlayer integration with playlist support

 ✅ Pause chat toggle and skipped messages counter

 The app demonstrates how to handle high-frequency data streams in Android while maintaining smooth UI performance through intelligent buffering, retention policies, and user-friendly scrolling behavior.